maulik-work/agentic-trading-floor/README.md

 uv run streamlit run app\dashboard.py
 ```

-Opens a browser tab: enter an NSE symbol, click "Run Analysis", and
+Opens a browser tab: pick a profile name (default "default"), enter an
-watch live progress as each agent runs, then see Research/Risk/Trader
+NSE symbol, click "Run Analysis", and watch live progress as each agent
-output in separate tabs, plus a sidebar showing portfolio cash,
+runs, then see Research/Risk/Trader output in separate tabs, plus a
-positions, and recent decisions (including holds).
+sidebar showing your portfolio's cash, positions, and recent decisions
+(including holds).

-Portfolio state persists in `data/portfolio.json` between runs,
+Each profile's portfolio persists in `data/portfolios/<name>.json`
-starting with ₹1,00,000 paper cash.
-Delete that file, or use the
+between runs, starting with ₹1,00,000 paper cash.
+Use the "Reset
-"Reset Portfolio" button in the sidebar, to start fresh.
+Portfolio" button in the sidebar to reset just the current profile.

 ## Deployment (Streamlit Community Cloud - free, public URL)

 1. Push this project to a GitHub repo (the `.gitignore` already excludes
-   `.env`, `data/portfolio.json`, and other local-only files - never
+   `.env`, `data/portfolios/`, and other local-only files - never
    commit your actual API key).
 2. Go to https://share.streamlit.io, sign in with GitHub, click
    "New app", and point it at your repo with `app/dashboard.py` as the